nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 ### Large operators

-Examples of Large operators are summation $∑$, product $Π$, and integral $∫$.
+Examples of large operators are summation $∑$, product $Π$, and integral $∫$.
 These are marked up as mathematical operators `<mo>`.
 These operators are rendered differently based on whether they are written in inline, block, or inline-block.

 The rendering of operators should follow how it is written in the original title, unless otherwise specified by the Ordering agency.